mitranim/web-starter/readme.md

 * [`es-module-shims`](https://github.com/guybedford/es-module-shims) allows to use import maps in all modern browsers.

-* [Custom elements polyfill](https://github.com/webcomponents/polyfills).
+* [Custom elements polyfill](https://github.com/ungap/custom-elements).
 Required in some modern browsers for the "customized built-in elements" feature.
-Pick the basic v1 polyfill unless you _know_ you need the other features.

 ## CSS Recommendations